KIaudius/10X-Assignment/wall_robot/README.md

 - Obstacle placement (windows, doors, etc.)
 - Boustrophedon coverage path planning
 - Real-time visualization of the robot's path
-- Trajectory playback with play/pause/stop controls
+- Trajectory playback with play/pause/stop controls (robot animates directly on the canvas)
 - Responsive design that works on desktop and tablet devices
+- Full backend/frontend integration (data is persisted and all actions use the API)

 ## Prerequisites

 - Python 3.8+
-- Node.js 14+ (for frontend development)
 - pip (Python package manager)

 ## Installation